Spirit of the Dance: Florent Schmitt’s Suite sans esprit de suite (1937-38)

 A page from the piano score to the opening Majeza movement of Florent Schmitt’s Suite sans esprit de suite.

 Majeza opens the suite in showy fashion as a kind of curtain-raiser.
 The title refers to a dance style popular in aristocratic circles in 18th Century Madrid … but music critic Frédéric Decaunes has written that it is also remindful of a bossa nova.
-It’s an interesting observation considering that in 1938, the bossa nova was still two decades away from breaking out beyond the borders of Brazil.
-At the top of this movement, the score includes an epigraph that translates into English roughly as follows:
+That’s an interesting observation considering that in 1938, the bossa nova was still two decades away from breaking out beyond the borders of Brazil.
+At the beginning of this movement, the score includes an epigraph that translates into English roughly as follows:

 “Provocative and disdainful in turn, the dancer’s supple body undulates and swirls voluptuously.
 Drinkers stare at her, their eyes glistening with fierce desire.”